 Targets: Shoulders, triceps, back, glutes, hamstrings, abs and core.

-How to do a Reverse Table Top Kicks:
+How To Do Reverse Table Top Kicks

 Start sitting on the mat, legs bent at 90 degrees in front of you and feet planted on the mat.
 Place your hands on the mat behind you, fingertips facing your butt.
 Lean back so your shoulders are over your wrists.